5 Extremely Actionable SEO Tips For Beginners When Starting A New Blog

 So what should you do if your blog is not mobile friendly?
 You can hire a web designer to re-design your blog or website to make it mobile friendly.

 If you are using WordPress, which you probably are if you are reading this post.
 You can download many free themes or purchase any of the premium themes.

 I’ve purchased several premium WordPress themes online.
-One place I’d personally recommend to buy premium WordPress themes from is Theme Forest.
+One place I’d personally recommend for premium WordPress themes is Theme Forest.
 They have a pretty good selection of high-quality and good looking themes.

 Just be sure that when making your purchase, the theme is responsive and mobile friendly.

 Currently I am using the FocusBlog Theme by Thrive Themes.

 Now that you have read my SEO tips for beginners.
 It’s time to take action.